RALEIGH, N.C. -- Four tropical systems, including two named storms and two tropical waves, are developing in the Atlantic storm basin.

 The good news is, Rene is expected to turn north and fizzle out without making landfall.

 Finally, a new tropical wave is developing over Africa.
 This new system has an 80 percent chance to become a tropical depression in the next five days.
 This system is still too far out to forecast with any accuracy or confidence.

 This has been an extremely active hurricane season.
 In fact, we're on pace to break the record for the number of named storms in a season.

-Yet, this hurricane season has been more active than usual.
-It is on pace to have the most named storms ever, breaking the record set in 2005.
-The following tropical storms all set records as the earliest of their respective first letters to ever form: Cristobal, Edouard, Fay, Gonzalo, Hanna, Isaias, Josephine, Kyle, Laura, Marco, Nana, and Omar.
+Rene is the most recent storm this season to break a record.
+It along with all the following storms set records as the earliest of their respective first letters to ever form: Cristobal, Edouard, Fay, Gonzalo, Hanna, Isaias, Josephine, Kyle, Laura, Marco, Nana, Omar, and Paulette.